REX2626/Collision-Framework/README.md

 # TODO:

-Add multiple collision at once
+Add multile collisions touching at the same time

 Add rotation
 Check for collision by using pixel masks?